Prayagraj: Education

-The Allahabad educational system is distinct from Uttar Pradesh's other cities, with an emphasis on broad education.
+The Prayagraj educational system is distinct from Uttar Pradesh's other cities, with an emphasis on broad education.
 Board of High School and Intermediate Education Uttar Pradesh, the world's biggest examining body, is headquartered in the city.
 Although English is the language of instruction in most private schools, government schools and colleges offer Hindi and English-medium education.
-Schools in Allahabad follow the 10+2+3 plan.
+Schools in Prayagraj follow the 10+2+3 plan.
 After completing their secondary education, students typically enrol in higher secondary schools affiliated with the Uttar Pradesh Board of High School and Intermediate Education, the ICSE or the CBSE. and focus on liberal arts, business or science.
 Vocational programs are also available.